shopware/docs/guides/plugins/plugins/administration/using-mixins.md

 ## Overview

-This documentation chapter will cover how to use an existing administration mixin in your plugin.
+This documentation chapter will cover how to use an existing Administration mixin in your plugin.
 Generally, mixins behave the same as they do in Vue normally, differing only in the registration and the way mixins are included in a component.

 ## Prerequisites